Team Throwdown

 Matchplay Gauntlet (Teams) is our team-based format — a mix of strategy, rivalry, and straight-up performance.

 Teams of at least four players compete across a series of round-robin matches, with each team playing twice per round.
-Every match is a 4-player game featuring two players from each versing team, and scoring uses the standard 7 / 5 / 3 / 1 system.
-On top of that, the team with the higher combined score earns a +5 team bonus, so every position matters and big team performances are rewarded.
+Every match is a 4-player game featuring two players from each team, and scoring uses the 5 / 4 / 4 / 3 system.
+On top of that, the team with the higher combined raw pinball score earns a +3 team bonus — so consistent team performance is rewarded, not just individual finishes.

 Example (single match):